robsontenorio/laravel-tdd-docs/README.md

         /** And response status code is 403 */

         // Lets simulate a error in here, we got 200 but, 403 was expected
+        // NOTE: this kind comment is not parsed
         $response->assertStatus(403);
     }
 }